ap-java-aut/workshop-content/README.md

 ## TA contribution

 Create a branch from `main`, then submit a pull request to merge it.
 If you're working in a group, everyone should use the same branch.
-Please avoid creating multiple branches in the repository for a single week.
+Please avoid creating multiple branches in the repository for a single week. use kebab-case for your branch name.